-Transaction Testing Procedure: Eide interviewed individuals with responsibility for producer contracting and processing of agent appointments.
+Transaction Testing Procedure: Eide interviewed individuals with responsibility for producer contracting and processing of agency appointments.
 Eide reconciled the Divisions producer listing to the Company's producer listing.

-Findings: The Company records of licensed and appointed agencies do not reconcile to the Divisions records as follows: (1) thirteen agencies appointed on Company records do not show as appointed on Division records and; (2) one agency appointed on Company records is unlicensed according to Division records.
+Findings: The Company's record of licensed and appointed agencies for the examination period does not reconcile to the Division's records as follows: (1) thirty-three agencies appointed on company records are licensed, but do not show as appointed on Division records and; (2) one agency appointed on Company records is not licensed according to Division records.
 Eide also noted the Company does not verify whether individual producers affiliated with an appointed agency are licensed by the Division.